dsohk/rancher-keycloak-efk-integration-workshop/docs/Exercise-5-Rancher-Role-Assignment-and-RBAC.md

 Till now we have used default built-in roles and permissions, lets explore ways to create custom roles and permissions to meet very specific needs.

-**dev1** user will be assigned as built-in cluster member role as well as a custom role to create and manage projects and namespaces.
+**senior-dev-group** group will be assigned as built-in cluster member role as well as a custom role to create and manage projects and namespaces.

-**dev2** user will be assigned custom role only to create and manage namespaces in existing projects.
+**junior-dev-group** group will be assigned custom role only to create and manage namespaces in existing projects.

-**dev2** user is not allowed to create any new projects.
+**junior-dev-group** group is not allowed to create any new projects.